 In 2000, 32,000 students attended Guam's public schools, including 26 elementary schools, eight middle schools, and six high schools and alternative schools.

-In 2003, the amended COFA was enacted, providing 30 million dollars annually to Guam, Hawaii, American Samoa, and the Northern Mariana Islands, and forgiving 157 million dollars of Guam's debt.
+In 2003, the amended Compacts of Free Association (COFA) was enacted, providing $30 million annually to Guam, Hawaii, American Samoa, and the Northern Mariana Islands, and forgiving $157 million of Guam's debt to the federal government.

-In 2004, during US Congressional committee testimony, it was revealed that approximately 1,100 Chamorros were killed during the Japanese occupation of Guam.
+In 2004, during later US Congressional committee testimony, it was stated that approximately 1,100 Chamorros were killed during the nearly three years of occupation in World War II.

 The Guam national rugby union team played its first match in 2005.